-2. In addition to the requirements set forth in paragraph (b) of subsection 1, the executive board shall adopt the audited financial statement of an association at a meeting conducted pursuant to NRS 116B.525 not later than 100 days after receiving the initial draft of the audited financial statement.
+--38--Approved Regulation R129-21 2.
+In addition to the requirements set forth in paragraph (b) of subsection 1, the executive board shall adopt the audited financial statement of an association at a meeting conducted pursuant to NRS 116B.525 not later than 100 days after receiving the initial draft of the audited financial statement.

-3. The person performing the annual audit for an association must:
+3. The person performing the annual audit for a hotel unit owner must: